AtlanPrime/customromguide/StepFour.md

-#Basic Bringup and sync device source
+# Basic Bringup and Sync device source

 Files to change for AOSP Android 10 Bringup
 * AndrpidProducts.mk